 - Lessons learned collegewide during the pandemic period inform all decisions and planning, as does the equity focus underpinning the return-to-campus planning.

-De Anza is allowing a limited number of students and employees on campus this spring, subject to health and safety rules.
+De Anza is allowing a limited number of students and employees on campus, subject to health and safety rules.
 This includes

 - Students and instructors in a small number of classes that have been approved to meet on campus